leifbr/f5certlabs/docs/class2/module12/lab1.rst

 profiles?*

-Yes, you didn't need to SNAT because you put the servers default gateway on the BIG-IP (routed mode), you didn't need SSL profiles because a the client created an SSL session directly with the backend server.
+Yes, you didn't need to SNAT because you put the servers default gateway on the BIG-IP (routed mode), you didn't need SSL profiles because the client created an SSL session directly with the backend server.

 *Q2.
 Could you use L7 iRules or profiles to view or modify the request or